gleam-lang/gleam/notes/talk.md

 tuple and a clause block.
 Again I'm constructing a record, this one has fields for arity, arguments, and the body.

-And this continues for each parser symbol until I've defined a rule every one.
+And this continues for each parser symbol until I've defined a rule every node in the syntax tree.

 ```erlang
 module             -> #module{}